aphp/dsfaker/docs/dsfaker.generators.utils.rst

 ScalingOperator
 ---------------

-This Generator returns scales a BoundedGenerator to another range of values.
+This Generator scales a BoundedGenerator to another range of values.

 .. code-block:: python3